RULES OF FOUR SQUARE

 📜 Introduction

-The rules below represent the official standards used at the Four Square World Championships, held annually in Bridgton, Maine.
+The rules below represent the official standards used at the Four Square World Championship™s, held annually

 For those interested in alternate styles or playground adaptations, we invite you to explore the "Other Rules" section at the bottom of this page.